 Exclusions refine the inclusions you have defined.
 You can do this optional step in conjunction with inclusions.
-For full details, see Refining Your Scope with Exclusions on page 70.
+For full details, see Refining Your Scope with Exclusions on page 76.

-- 1 Click + Add. - 2 Expand the treeview to locate the object you want to exclude. - You can press Ctrl to select multiple objects. - 3 Click Exclude.
+- 1 Click 🕂 Add. - 2 Expand the treeview to locate the object you want to exclude.